audioxide/data/data/posts/20180412-reviews-eels-the-deconstruction.md

   like “Sweet Scorched Earth”, which is the closest we’ve come to an Eels ‘classic’ in quite some time.
 week: 141
+blurb: Mr. E’s found fresh form.
+Only he could write something like “Sweet Scorched Earth”, which is the closest we’ve come to an Eels ‘classic’ in quite some time.
 ---
 author: ANDRÉ
 review: >-